WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 # Migrating from v1.x

-WalletConnect v1.0 migration to WalletConnect v2.0 is **NOT** backwards-compatible but in this document we will list all the SDKs that you need to replace to make your transition easier.
-But also note the migration schedule that we set for both Wallets and Dapps.
+The migration from WalletConnect v1.0 to WalletConnect v2.0 is **NOT** backwards-compatible, but in this document we will list all the SDKs that you need to replace to make your transition easier.
+Please also note the migration schedule that we set for both Wallets and Dapps.

 ## Migration schedule